johngoddard/Speechify/docs/sample-state.md

         ]
       }
     },
-    // index of playlists for browsing
+    // index of playlists, fetched on browse page
     playlists: {
        5: {
             id: 5,